Altinity/clickhouse-backup/ReadMe.md

 - Easy creating and restoring backups of all or specific tables
 - Efficient storing of multiple backups on the file system
 - Most efficient AWS S3/GCS uploading and downloading with streaming compression
-- Support of incremental backups on S3 and GCS
+- Support of incremental backups on remote storages

-## Supports
+## Limitations

-- ClickHouse above 1.1.54390
+- ClickHouse above 1.1.54390 is supported
-- MergeTree family tables engines
+- Only MergeTree family tables engines
-- S3-compatible object storages
+- Backup of 'Tiered storage' or `storage_policy` IS NOT SUPPORTED!
-- Google Cloud Storage
+- Maximum backup size on remote storages is 5TB
-- Tiered storage (`storage_policy`) IS NOT SUPPORTED!
+- Maximum number of parts on AWS S3 is 10,000

 ## Download